jmcphers/jmcphers.github.io/content/blog/copy-paste-openssl.md

 EOF
 ```

 Press `Enter`, and *ta-da* -- the file will magically appear on the target, byte for byte identical with the original.
-You can `md5sum` them both if you're
+You can `md5sum` or `sha256sum` them both if you're feeling nervous about whether you did it right -- but you probably did, because you are *good at this*.